 The folklore surrounding Lilith is dark and gruesome.
 In this folklore, she was Adam’s first wife before the creation of Eve.
 She was supposedly cast aside for failure to submit to Adam and then turned to a demon that killed children.

 The story of Lilith does not appear to be true Mythos but a part of Midrash in the Judaic Tradition.
-Midrash are stories used to provide backstories or explain contradictory information in the official cannon.
+Midrash are stories used to provide backstories or explain contradictory information in the official canon.
 It seems that the Midrash concerning Lilith was used to resolve the apparent discrepancy between the two Creation narratives.
 The first Creation narrative says:

 So God created humankind in his image, in the image of God he created them; male and female he created them.

 This seems to imply that men and women were created at the same time.
 In the second Creation narrative, Eve was created second from Adam’s rib.
 According to Midrash, Lilith was Adam’s first wife, and Eve was created after Lilith was cast aside.